 Reasonable academic accommodation requests are considered on a case-by-case basis.
 They are approved and provided based on the supporting documentation provided, as well as the individual experiences of the student.
-The information provided below includes some of the most requested academic accommodations.

 Extended-time and distraction reduced testing are accommodations for some students with disabilities.
 Students can schedule a quiz, test, or exam through the Accommodate portal.
 Instructions can be found on the Alternative Test Room Booking page under the Accommodate portal section to the left.

-Students who have been approved for note-taking services as an accessibility accommodation can access copies of course notes digitally through the Accommodate portal.
+Students who have been approved for note-taking services as an accessibility accommodation can access copies of class notes digitally through the Accommodate portal.
 Instructions can be found on the Note-Taker Network page under the Accommodate portal section to the left.

 Accessible Instructional Materials

 Students with certain disabilities requiring instructional materials, such as audio or digital books can request alternative versions of those materials.
-To request materials, students login to the AMAC Student Center .
+To request materials, students log in to the AMAC Student Center.
 Instructions can be found on the AMAC Student Center page to the left.

 Permission to Record Lectures